 The Corporate Governance & Nominations Committee follows the procedure concerning nominations or consideration of director candidates recommended by stockholders set forth in our Amended and Restated By-Laws (the "By-Laws").
 The By-Laws of the Company permit stockholders, as of the Record Date, to nominate director candidates at the Annual Meeting, subject to certain notification requirements.
-Additionally, in 2016, the Board adopted a balanced and market-standard proxy access By-Law.
 Our By-Laws permit a stockholder, or a group of up to 20 stockholders, owning at least 3% of our outstanding common stock continuously for at least three years to nominate and include in our proxy materials up to the greater of two directors or 20% of our Board.
 Stockholders and nominees must satisfy the requirements set forth in the By-Laws in connection with such nominations.
-We believe that this by-law provision provides meaningful, effective and accessible proxy access rights to our stockholders, and balances those benefits against the risk of misuse or abuse by stockholders with special interests that are not shared by all or a significant percentage of our stockholders.
-See "Stockholder Proposals and Nomination of Directors" under "Questions and Answers" for information on how to submit a proposal or nominate a director.
+We believe that this By-law provision provides meaningful, effective and accessible proxy access rights to our stockholders, and balances those benefits against the risk of misuse or abuse by stockholders with special interests that are not shared by all or a significant percentage of our stockholders.
+See "How do I submit a proposal or nominate a director candidate for the 2021 annual meeting of stockholders?" under "Questions and Answers" for information on how to submit a proposal or nominate a director.

 Each of the current members of the Corporate Governance & Nominations Committee is an independent director within the meaning of the listing standards of the NYSE.
 The Corporate Governance & Nominations Committee meets a minimum of two times a year and holds such additional meetings as it deems necessary to perform its responsibilities.
-The Corporate Governance & Nominations Committee held four meetings and individual Corporate Governance & Nominations Committee members communicated, when necessary, by telephone or other means during fiscal 2019.
+The Corporate Governance & Nominations Committee held four meetings and individual Corporate Governance & Nominations Committee members communicated, when necessary, by telephone or video conference during fiscal 2020.

 The Corporate Governance & Nominations Committee seeks candidates who demonstrate a willingness and ability to prepare for, attend and participate in all Board and committee meetings and whose experience and skill would complement the then existing mix of directors.
 Among the criteria used to evaluate nominees for the Board is diversity of viewpoints, background and experience, including diversity of race, gender, ethnicity, age and cultural background.
 The Board believes that such diversity provides varied perspectives which promote active and constructive dialogue among Board members and between the Board and management, resulting in more effective oversight.
 The Board believes this diversity is amply demonstrated in the varied backgrounds, experience, qualifications and skills of the current and proposed members of the Board.
 We are proud that one-third of our independent director nominees are women.
+In the

-In the Board's executive sessions and in annual performance evaluations conducted by the Board and its committees, the Board from time to time considers whether the members of the Board reflect such diversity and whether such diversity contributes to a constructive and collegial environment.
+Board's executive sessions and in annual performance evaluations conducted by the Board and its committees, the Board from time to time considers whether the members of the Board reflect such diversity and whether such diversity contributes to a constructive and collegial environment.